 Peggy acquired Palazzo Venier dei Leoni, an unfinished mid-eighteenth-century building on the Grand Canal, where she spent the rest of her life.
 In 1949, she organized an exhibition of contemporary sculpture.
 In 1950, she organized the first European exhibition of works by Pollock in the Ala Napoleonica of the Museo Correr in Venice.
 Subsequently, her collection traveled to Florence and Milan, and later Amsterdam, Brussels, and Zurich.
 From 1951, Peggy opened her house and her collection several afternoons a week to the public in the spring, summer and early autumn months.
 During her Venetian years, she continued to collect works of art and to support artists, such as the Italians Edmondo Bacci, Piero Dorazio, Tancredi Parmeggiani, and Emilio Vedova, as well as works by Marina Apollonio, Karel Appel, Francis Bacon, Kenzo Okada, Graham Sutherland among others.
 Peggy gave Tancredi a monthly stipend and a studio space in the basement of her palazzo, and organized a solo show in her home in 1954.
 In 1962, her adopted city nominated her an Honorary Citizen of Venice.

 In 1969, the Solomon R. Guggenheim Museum in New York invited Peggy to show her collection there.
 In 1970 she donated her palazzo and in 1976 her collection to the Solomon R. Guggenheim Foundation.
 The Foundation was created in 1937 by Peggy Guggenheim’s uncle Solomon, in order to promote the understanding of art and establish and operate “a museum or museums,” beginning with the Solomon R. Guggenheim Museum which holds his collection and, since 1959, has been housed in Frank Lloyd Wright’s spiral structure on upper Fifth Avenue in New York.

-Peggy died aged 81 on 23 December 1979.
+Peggy died aged eighty-one on December 23, 1979.
 Her ashes are placed in a corner of the garden of her museum.
 Since then, under the oversight of the Solomon R. Guggenheim Foundation, the Peggy Guggenheim Collection has become one of the finest museums of modern art in the world.